Vaccines are free and widely available.

 Vaccinations work best when we keep them up to date.

 - A booster dose is available five months after receiving a second shot of the Moderna or Pfizer-BioNTech vaccines, and two months after receiving the Johnson & Johnson vaccine.
-People aged 50 and over and any adult who received a Johnson & Johnson booster are recommended for a second booster shot 4 months after their previous one, as are certain immunocompromised people.

 It is normal to have questions.